spkkasyap/H5N1-State-and-County-Simulations-and-Analysis/README.md

 # County-Level Dairy Cattle Disease Spread Simulation

-This repository contains code to simulate disease spread among dairy cattle populations at the **county level** using livestock movement data between counties.
+This repository contains code to simulate disease spread among dairy cattle populations at the **county level** using cattle movement data between counties.
 The main script, **`runsimulation_countywise.py`**, runs stochastic simulations based on county-level parameters such as number of dairy cows, number of premises, and cattle movement volumes.

 ---

 ## Model Overview

-Each county is treated as a node in a network, and cattle movements between counties represent edges with weights corresponding to the **volume of cows moved**.
+Each county is treated as a node in a temporal network, and cattle movements between counties represent edges in the snapshot of temporal network for day t with weights corresponding to the **volume of cows moved** on that day.

-The county-level infection potential (`μ_Ci`) for a county *i* is modeled as:
+The county recovery period (`μ_Ci`) for a county *i* is modeled as:

 \[
 \mu_{C_i} = \text{round}\left( \mu_c \cdot (1 + \alpha \cdot \log(S_i)) \cdot (1 + \gamma \cdot \log(1 + P_i)) \right)